kairosity/mp4-lionize/README.md

 1. Login to my user account, using my email and password.
 2. Be redirected to the User Portal and easily view the various custom user pages.
-3. Edit my account information: change my password, username & other details.
+3. Edit my account information.
 4. Recover my password if I forget it.
 5. Logout of my account.